-4 Experiments
+5 Experiments

 Most development of MPD has been on workstation networks where startup of 32-process jobs on five workstations is virtually instantaneous, compared with the approximately 1.5 seconds per process required by the ch_p4 version of MPICH.
-An early test of the feasibility of using the ring topology showed that a message could make 1024 hops around the ring in less than .4 seconds, which gave us confidence that the ring would not impose scalability limits, at least in the near term.
-Recently we began experiments on Chiba City, a testbed for parallel computer science research [1].
+An early test of the feasibility of using the ring topology showed that a message could make 1024 hops around the ring in less than 0.4 seconds, which gave us confidence that the ring would not impose scalability limits, at least in the near term.
+Recently we began experiments on Chiba City, a Linux testbed for parallel computer science research [1].
 We performed one set of tests on 211 nodes connected by Fast Ethernet.
-We were interested only in process startup time, and so tested execution of trivial parallel jobs.
-Typical experiments included time mpirun -np 211 hostname time mpirun -np 422 -g 2 hostname many processes (one for each cpu) took about 3.5 seconds, including setting up the relatively complex stdout tree and collecting the output.
-Sending a message around the ring of 211 MPD daemons took only .13 seconds.
-More experiments are ongoing, and we will soon be able to report on MPI jobs on Chiba City.
+Because we were interested only in process startup time, we tested execution of trivial parallel jobs, for example,

+'''

+time mpirun -np 211 hostname

+time mpirun -np 422 -g 2 hostname

+'''

 We found that starting 211 processes (one on each node) and collecting the stdout output of hostname took about 2 seconds to execute.
-Starting twice as
+Starting twice as many processes (one for each CPU) took about 3.5 seconds, including setting up the relatively complex stdout tree and collecting the output.
+Sending a message around the ring of 211 MPD daemons took only 0.13 seconds.